CultivateHQ/ukstaffhandbook/pages/expenses-policy/index.md

 Expenses are submitted via [Expensify](httsp://expensify.com) reports.
 Each expense should include:

-* Full image of a VAT receipt, if VATable.
+* Full image of a [VAT receipt (invoice)](https://www.gov.uk/vat-record-keeping/vat-invoices), if VATable.
 Non VATable expenses just need a receipt.
 * A link to the appropriate category (eg Travel Meals, accommodation).
 * All the other information that Expensify forces you to add.